paras-verma7454/Medium/README.md

 The repository is divided into three main folders:

 ### 1. **Backend**
-   - Contains the server-side code that handles blog fetching, user authentication, blog publishing, and other backend logic.
+   - Contains the server-side code that handles blog fetching, user authentication, blog publishing, PostgreSQL and other backend logic.
    - Powered by [Hono](https://hono.dev/), a fast and lightweight web framework for Cloudflare Workers.
    - Uses JWT for secure authentication.